 Conversely, at $\xi = 0.345384$, we observe $n_s = 0.973462$ and a higher tensor amplitude $r = 0.021706$, alongside a super-Planckian field excursion $\Delta \phi \approx 1.0415\, M_{\mathrm{Pl}}$, which may invoke sensitivity to UV physics and necessitate embeddings in string-motivated or nonlocal inflation frameworks \cite{Choudhury:2014sxa}.
 The high inflationary scale $V_{\text{inf}}^{1/4} \sim 3.7 \times 10^{16}$ GeV and reheating temperature $T_{\text{reh}} \approx 5.25 \times 10^{15}$ GeV place this regime near the edge of allowed thermal histories.

 Overall, increasing $\xi$ drives the potential toward a flatter configuration, reducing both $r$ and $\Delta \phi$, and shifting $n_s$ marginally downward.
-This is in line with theoretical expectations from nonminimal inflation \cite{Bezrukov:2007ep} and supports a viable small-field inflationary realization.
-The observables derived here are consistent with Planck-ACT-BICEP/Keck data ($n_s = 0.9649 \pm 0.0042$, $r < 0.036$ at 95\% CL), and reinforce the Hilltop model's status as a viable inflaton candidate in the presence of nonminimal couplings \cite{Bamba_2014}.
+This is in line with theoretical expectations from non-minimal inflation \cite{Bezrukov:2007ep} and supports a viable small-field inflationary realization.
+The observables derived here are consistent with Planck-ACT-BICEP/Keck data ($n_s = 0.9649 \pm 0.0042$, $r < 0.036$ at 95\% CL), and reinforce the Hilltop model's status as a viable inflaton candidate in the presence of non-minimal couplings \cite{Bamba_2014}.